FortAwesome/Security-Docs-and-Attestation/Access_Control_Policy.md

 ### Terms

-* The word we shall mean Fonticons Inc, all Fonticons employees and any individuals contracting with Fonticons to complete work.
+* The word "we" shall mean Fonticons Inc, all Fonticons employees and any individuals contracting with Fonticons to complete work.
 * Employee shall mean an individual directly employeed by Fonticons Inc and all contractors, consultants, temporary employees, or business partners.
 * Client shall mean a person or entity who installs or configures part or all of the Font Awesome free product/service for use on a website or product not owned or otherwise controlled by Fonticons.
 * Pro client shall mean a person or entity who installs or configures part or all of the Font Awesome paid product/service for use on a website or product not owned or otherwise controlled by Fonticons.